Deploying Proxy Service¶

 Hint

-After completing all deployment operations, please refer to the section on setting up a proxy to learn how to configure your device's network proxy.
+After completing all deployment steps, please refer to the Set Proxy chapter to learn how to configure the network proxy for your device.